Articles in this section

 Category / Section

-Automation rules are business rules used to perform repeated ticket-related actions to improve agent productivity.
+Automation rules (also called triggers or workflows) are business rules that perform repeated ticket-related actions automatically to improve agent productivity.

 • Requester properties